Skip to main content | Skip to section menu | Access keys.

 • A particular approach to learning and teaching used with children and young people with autistic spectrum disorders, dyslexia or vision or hearing impairments.

-• Tutorial support from a Support for Learning teacher to help with a reading difficulty.
+• Support from an ASL to help with a reading difficulty.

-• Class teacher or Learning Assistant (LA) helping a child follow a programme drawn up in consultation with other professionals such as outreach behaviour services, Speech and Language therapist, or Educational Psychologist.
+• Class teacher or Learning Assistant (LA) helping a child follow a programme drawn up in consultation with other professionals such as outreach services, Speech and Language Therapy, or Educational Psychologist.

 • Additional challenge for very able pupils.